-The accompanying financial statements have been prepared assuming that the Company will continue as a going concern.
-As more fully described in Note 1 to the financial statements, the Company's business plan is dependent on the completion of a business combination and the Company's cash and working capital as of December 31, 2021 are not sufficient to complete its planned activities for a reasonable period of time, which is considered to be one year from the issuance date of the financial statements.
+The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
+As more fully described in Note 1, the Company has a significant working capital deficiency, has incurred significant losses and needs to raise additional funds to meet its obligations and sustain its operations.
+Additionally, if the Company is unable to complete a Business Combination by the close of business on July 27, 2023, the Company will cease all operations except for the purpose of liquidating.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 1.
-The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.